syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 ## MultiSelection

-This feature enables you to select multiple map shapes on mouse taps accompanied by the "**Control**" key press.
+This feature enables you to select multiple Map shapes on mouse taps accompanied by the "**Control**" key press.
 To enable this feature, set the `selectionMode` property as "**multiple**" along with the `enableSelection` property.

 {% highlight js %}